ulrichpabst/MSReportChecker/README.md

 - You may inspect the source code to verify that all processing occurs client-side.
 - The add-in requests only the `ReadWriteDocument` permission, necessary to read text and insert taskpane content.
 It does **not** access files, external storage, or other system resources.

-> By design, MSReportChecker aligns with institutional privacy policies and best practices for handling scientific and potentially confidential data.

 ## License